This article on Home Living Handbook might contain affiliate links. If you make a purchase through a link on the site, we may earn a commission.

 - Adherence to Vertical Surfaces: It adheres well to vertical surfaces and intricate woodwork, providing an even finish without excessive dripping.

 - Versatility: Available in a variety of colors (just like traditional stains).
 It offers versatility in achieving different beautiful wood finishes, from lighter colors to dark stain tones.
-You can also choose matte, semi-gloss, and high-gloss finishes.

 - Consistent Color Finish: Gel stains often provide a more uniform coloration compared to some liquid stains, resulting in a consistent and attractive appearance.